History of the Los Angeles Kings: Second Stanley Cup victory (2013–2014)

 During the 2013–14 season, the Kings acquired another Blue Jackets goal scorer in Marian Gaborik, and qualified for their fifth-straight playoffs.
 The season also had the Kings hosting the first NHL outdoor game in a warm weather city, receiving the Anaheim Ducks at Dodger Stadium as part of the 2014 NHL Stadium Series.

 The Kings hosted the Anaheim Ducks at Dodger Stadium as a part of the 2014 NHL Stadium Series.

 In the first round of the 2014 playoffs, the Kings played their in-state rivals, the San Jose Sharks.
-After losing the first three games to the Sharks, the Kings became the fourth team in NHL history to win the final four consecutive games after initially being down three games to none, beating the Sharks in San Jose in the deciding Game 7.
+After losing the first three games to the Sharks, the Kings became the fourth team in NHL history to win the final four consecutive games after initially being down three games to none, beating the Sharks in San Jose in the deciding game seven.
 In the second round, the Kings played another in-state rival, Anaheim.
 After starting the series with two wins, the Kings lost three-straight games, trailing the series three games to two.
-For the second time in the first two rounds of the playoffs, however, the Kings were able to rally back after being down in the series and defeated the Ducks in Anaheim in Game 7.
+For the second time in the first two rounds of the playoffs, however, the Kings were able to rally back after being down in the series and defeated the Ducks in Anaheim in game seven.

 In the third round, the Kings jumped out to a three games to one lead against Stanley Cup-defending Chicago, but were unable to close out the series in the fifth and sixth games.
-On June 1, 2014, the Kings advanced to the Stanley Cup Finals for the second time in three years after winning Game 7 5–4 in overtime via a goal from Alec Martinez, clinching their third Western Conference title in franchise history.
-The Kings became the first team in NHL history to win three Game 7s en route to a Stanley Cup Finals berth.
+On June 1, 2014, the Kings advanced to the Stanley Cup Final for the second time in three years after winning game seven 5–4 in overtime via a goal from Alec Martinez, clinching their third Western Conference title in franchise history.
+The Kings became the first team in NHL history to win three game sevens en route to a Stanley Cup Final berth.
 Not only were the Kings the first team in history to accomplish this feat, they also managed to win all game sevens on opposing ice.
 In the Final, the Kings faced the Eastern Conference-winning New York Rangers, who had defeated the Montreal Canadiens in six games in the Eastern Finals.

 Parade held for the 2014 Kings team, shortly after they won their second Second Cup, June 2014.

-The Kings won the Stanley Cup in five games, culminating with an Alec Martinez goal in the second overtime of Game 5 at Staples Center.
+The Kings won the Stanley Cup in five games, culminating with an Alec Martinez goal in the second overtime of game five at Staples Center.
 The championship run had a record 26 playoff games, with the Kings facing elimination a record seven times.
-With their Game 7 victory in the Conference Finals and wins in the first two games of the Cup Finals, they became the first team to win three consecutive playoff games after trailing by more than one goal in each game.
-Justin Williams, who scored twice in the Finals and had points in all three Game 7s throughout the playoffs, won the Conn Smythe Trophy as playoff MVP.
+With their game seven victory in the Conference Finals and wins in the first two games of the Cup Finals, they became the first team to win three consecutive playoff games after trailing by more than one goal in each game.
+Justin Williams, who scored twice in the Finals and had points in all three game sevens throughout the playoffs, won the Conn Smythe Trophy as playoff MVP.